ananyaroraa/spring-break-destinations-crud-app/README.md

-# Spring Break Destinations Search App
+# Spring Break Destinations CRUD Application

 An application that allows you to view, add, edit, and search through popular spring break destinations.
 Inspired by U.S. News Travel website.